Latex vs Memory Foam Mattresses

 Open-cell foam isn’t the only way manufacturers adapt their memory foam formulas to improve sleeper comfort.
 Here are some other common additions and techniques used to improve airflow and breathability.

 - Gel: Gel beads infused into the memory foam absorb heat and move it away from the body.
 Some manufacturers also incorporate a gel layer over the memory foam for further cooling.
+Our gel memory foam vs latex guide compares the two materials.

 - Copper: Copper beads, an excellent heat absorber, conduct heat away from the body and out of the mattress.